Hunting Access Policy and Related Laws on Park City Municipal Corporation Owned Property

 Park City Municipal Corporation (PCMC) owns and manages approximately 10,000 acres in and adjacent to Park City.
 These properties are home to hundreds of miles of passive recreational trails and critical wildlife habitat.

 As a policy, City Council, as the property owner, restricts access for the purpose of hunting on all city-owned property without prior written permission.
-A map of PCMC owned lands has been provided.
+A map of PCMC owned lands is available here.

 The DWR regulates hunting activity through Title 23 of the Utah Code and Title R657 of the Utah Administrative Code.
 Through the Utah Wildlife Board, the DWR has primary authority to manage protected wildlife and regulate hunting in the State of Utah.